parklab/SCAN2/README.md

 ## Installation
+**Operating systems tested**: GNU/Linux, kernel version 3.10.0, CentOS 7

+**Installation time**: installation should take only a few minutes on a modern computer.

-Version numbers in parentheses denote the versions used in the manuscript.
+Version numbers in parentheses are the tested versions and were used to produce the results in the manuscript.
 They are not necessarily required to run.

 **Dependencies**: Python (v2.7), R (v3.3.3), LAPACKE (v3.6.1), OpenBLAS (v0.2.19),
     Java (v1.8), GATK (v3.8-0-ge9d806836), SHAPEIT2 (v2-r837)